This article originally appeared on VICE US.

 From what I could see on my phone, the photos he sent looked fine enough, and finding myself again in a last-minute pinch, I reluctantly agreed.
 My one condition was that he put in writing what we’d agreed to verbally: that I’d move back into the original listing as soon as possible, or be refunded for half of my trip if the plumbing issue couldn’t be resolved.
 He agreed, and I accepted a change to my reservation through Airbnb’s messaging app.

 We popped the new address into Uber and took off, but when the driver approached the drop-off location, we noticed something odd: That exact address didn’t exist.
 After walking up and down North Kenmore Avenue, we were able to find a guest house hidden in a back alley that had a keypad on its front door.
 Once inside, we discovered what looked more like a flophouse than someone’s home.
 While, at three levels, it was quite big, almost everything else seemed off.
 The pantry housed a single bottle of soy sauce.
 The couch looked nothing like the one in the photos.
-The bedrooms were filled with a large number of bizarrely arranged beds.
+The bedroom was filled with a large number of bizarrely arranged beds.
 The whole place felt grimy, and there was a hole punched in a wall.
 The only decor was a giant wooden cross and a few pieces of generic Chicago-themed artwork, and the dining room's Overstock.com barstools looked as if they would turn into dust if you sat on them.

 By then, it was already late in the afternoon.
 With the first day of my vacation basically gone, I decided to let the whole thing slide.
 But the next day, we got a text from the man, who said that the plumbing in the original rental hadn’t been fixed, but that new tenants were moving into our flophouse the next day.
 Not quite sure what to do, we booked a hotel and decided to deal with getting a refund later.